 Part 1: Create a Diamond Shape

-You can use the Polygon tool, Pen tool, Direction Selection tool, Shape Builder tool, etc to make a simple diamond shape in Illustrator.
-Follow the detailed steps below.
+You can use the Polygon tool, Pen tool, Direction Selection tool, Shape Builder tool, etc to draw a simple shape in Illustrator.
+Follow the detailed steps below to draw a diamond shape.

 Before getting into the steps, I do recommend turning on your grid or guides to draw so that you can better connect the intersecting points.
 Go to the overhead menu View > Show Grid and the grid will show.